Milad-Mrz/devops-lab5/README.md

    nano .gitlab-ci.yml
    ```

-   Update the stages and add a deploy stage with artifact storage:
+   Add - deploy to "stages" as below, and add a "deploy_app" with stage with artifact storage:

    ```yaml
    stages: